DannyDanh/flashcard/README.md

 - [ ] Cards contain images in addition to or in place of text
   - [ ] Some or all cards have images in place of or in addition to text
-- [ ] Cards have different visual styles such as color based on their category
+- [x] Cards have different visual styles such as color based on their difficulties
-  - Example categories you can use:
-    - Difficulty: Easy/medium/hard
-    - Subject: Biology/Chemistry/Physics/Earth science

 The following **additional** features are implemented: